Banking Merger in India: Meaning and Benefits

 Andhra Bank and Corporation Bank are merged with Union Bank of India.
 This merger would make Union Bank of India 5th largest Public Sector Bank.
 This merger would have the potential to increase the post-merger bank’s business by 2-4.5 times.

 After this merger, the total business of Union Bank of India would be Rs.
 14.59 lac crore while total branches would be 9,609.

 Merger Number 4: Allahabad Bank + Indian Bank

-In the fourth merger the Indian bank would be merged with the Allahabad Bank. after the merger Allahabad bank would be 7th largest Public Sector Bank of India.
-After the merger the total business of Allahabad bank would bank would be Rs.
-8.08 lac cr and number of branches would be 6,104.
+In the fourth merger, the Indian bank would be merged with the Allahabad Bank. after the merger, Allahabad bank would be the 7th largest Public Sector Bank of India.
+After the merger, the total business of Allahabad bank would be Rs.
+8.08 lac cr and the number of branches would be 6,104.

 So after the merger of these two banks the size of business would get doubled which would increase their global competitiveness.